JamesDolphin/discordGo---ReadMe/README.md

     >The adminchannel is used for printing the server list and displaying player disconnects

 - !chatchannel - 1 argument - channel which chat messages will appear. eg !chatchannel #chatchannel

+- !livegames - 1 argument - channel which live scores will be displayed. eg !livegames #livegamechannel

 - !servers - no arguments - prints a list of all servers and their internal ID's
     >Will list IP and port, current team names playing (can be undefined) and if rcon sending is available.